Interoperability Resources

 This page contains links to resources to learn more about healthcare interoperability standards, U.S. policies and public health use cases.
 Healthcare interoperability standards and policies are rapidly changing and updates to this page will be made as needed.

-• Timeline – initial input closes September; version for public comment February – April; publishes every July.
+• Timeline – Initial input closes September; version for public comment February – April; publishes every July.

 • NOTE: The HL7 US Core Implementation Guide is released about one year after USCDI.